 Livestock is an essential asset for the poorest households, with limited access to land or other productive assets.
 Our interventions focus on training to improve animal husbandry, increasing access to veterinary services and establishing links with local dairies.

-Goat-rearing in Madhya Pradesh and Uttar Pradesh is helping families earn up to US$ 500 extra per year.
+Goat-rearing in Madhya Pradesh and Uttar Pradesh is helping families earn up to $500 extra per year.
 A key component has been the promotion of women animal health workers called “pashu sakhis”, who provide affordable animal care in remote villages.
 Pashu sakhis are now being trained in Bihar, as part of a wider women’s empowerment programme that is building the capacity of women self-help group members to adopt modern veterinary practices with small ruminants, as well as become para-vets themselves.
 AKF is developing a cadre of 4,000 para-vets to reach 800,000 women goat rearers.

 We strengthen agriculture-nutrition links through diversified cropping systems and through nutrition-sensitive farming practices.
 These lead to improved nutrition outcomes such as reduced rates of stunting and anaemia.
 Community-managed grain banks for vulnerable households complement these efforts.